seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 knocks against something in passing, one turns back to recognize it.
 Sense reaction is something like that.

-The Buddha has said that the worldling is blind until at least the *Dhamma*-eye arises in him.
+The Buddha has said that the worldling is blind until at least the Dhamma-eye arises in him.
 So the blind worldling recognizes an object by the very resistance he experiences in knocking against that object.